Reasons to think twice before icing an injury and what to do instead

 A = ABLE ACTIONS

-Slowly and carefully move your injured body part to ascertain which movement(s) you can do in a pain-free manner.
+Slowly and carefully move your injured body part to determine which movement(s) you can do in a pain-free manner.
 These are your “able actions.”
 Practice your able actions slowly for one minute every hour.
 Pain-free is the key here.
-Don’t worry if the pain-free range is a very small one.
+Don’t worry if the pain-free range is very small for the first few days.
 The important thing is to slowly and carefully move in ways that do not hurt.

 As for walking, if you can walk with minimal pain and without a limp, you may walk calmly and carefully.
 Otherwise, use supports like crutches or a cane to achieve pain-free mobility.

-L = ELEVATION (Yes, we do know that elevation starts with E. We used creative license here.
+(Yes, we do know that “elevation” starts with “E” while sounding like “L”.
+We used creative license here in keeping with the action of Elevation in the traditional RICE protocol.
 If you want to be perfectly correct with the acronym, use LIFT.)

 You can use gravity to help your body naturally limit swelling by simply elevating the injured body part above the level of your heart.
 The best way to do this is to lie down on your back and raise the affected area by resting it on a chair, a stack of pillows, or even on a pile of clothes.
 Anything you have close by that is soft will do.